 - For creamy frosting, beat your butter until it’s pale, light and fluffy before adding your other ingredients.
 This could take several minutes with an electric mixer and longer by hand.

-- If you want a strong pink color, you can add pink or red food coloring to your raspberry buttercream.
-I recommend using a gel colouring to prevent adding too much liquid.
+- For a strong pink color, add pink or red food coloring to your raspberry buttercream.
+Use a gel colouring to prevent adding too much liquid.
 The photos shown here are the natural colour from the fresh raspberries.

 Yes!
 You can freeze your buttercream stored in an airtight container for up to 3 months.
 Defrost and re-beat before use.